-English to German Corporate Document Translation Service in the USA
+English to German Legal Document Translation Service in the USA

 But if you’re planning on doing business with all of those German-speaking people, you’re going to need to plan on doing a number of English to German translations.
 That’s because Germans love to plan.
 They love it so much, in fact, that they like to have a paper trail to go along with everything they do.
 So, if you want your corporate German translation to be successful, it will need to be chock full of details.